 He married Edna R. Fretts (1924- ? ).

-The McKnights produced three children -- Susan Martucci, James Russell McKnight and Barry Donald McKnight.
+The McKnights produced four children -- Susan Martucci, James Russell McKnight, Barry Donald McKnight and Jay McKnight.

 During World War II, in January 1943, Jesse enlisted in the U.S. Navy.
 He held the rank of seaman first class.
 He was pictured in a local news story along with two of his brothers and a cousin, with the article saying that he "went into the service last December, [and] is somewhere at sea with the fleet.
 When last heard from, he was operating in the Atlantic."